 Mathematical sciences play a central role in the development of methods for the analysis of high-dimensional data and for the development of efficient simulation tools.
 For example, differential equations and optimal control theory has been immensely successful tools for modeling and optimizing industrial processes while recent development in analysis of random matrices plays a vital role in modeling antenna systems, genetics, and finance.

-The researchers in the group focus on developing new theory and methods for:
+The researchers in the Deterministic and Stochastic Modelling (DSM) group focus on developing new theory and methods for:

 While much of the latest research in the analysis of high-dimensional data is presented in purely theoretical and general manner we aim to take the leap from theory to real-world applications.

 At DISA, we encourage and support seed projects.
 Seed projects are intended to promote and nurture excellence research, development and innovation within data intensive sciences and applications with cross-discipline collaboration.

 - +46 470-70 81 12

 - Nacira Agram

 - Peter Karlsson Senior lecturer